ShonTitor/Top8er/HowToHelp.md

 ```

 ## Contact
-If you have all these ready or have any questions please contact me on [twitter](https://twitter.com/Riokaru) or discord (Riokaru#7131).
+If you have followed these instructions or have any questions please join the [Top8er discord](https://discord.gg/pPS92jYvJT) and post on the appropriate channel.
 Make sure to send a `.zip`, `.rar` or any other format of your choice containing all the files to prevent any unwanted compression and preserve the folder structure.